minirust/minirust/spec/mem/atomic.md

 # MiniRust atomic memory

 This is a wrapper for a memory that distinguishes between non-atomic and atomic memory accesses.
+For now atomicity is ignored; this will change in the future/

 ```rust
 pub struct AtomicMemory<M: Memory> {